 When someone inherits a property, they have one of two real options to consider: keep the property or sell it.
 Often beneficiaries have a desire to liquidate inherited property rather than try to manage it.
 If the sale is happening in the probate process, this called a probate sale.
-Here are three tips of a winning probate investing strategy in Washington DC and North Carolina.
+Here are three tips of a winning probate investing strategy in Charlotte.

 Market to Out-of-State Beneficiaries